 In my earlier playing days, I went through months on end without bothering to change the strings on my classical guitar.
 I’ve fallen into a string changing routine nowadays which works for my playing habits, my guitars, and the string brands I use often.
-I did some research to find if there is a consensus on what’s the ideal time to change to a new set of strings.
+I did some research to find out if there is a consensus on what’s the ideal time to change to a new set of strings.

-How long will a new set of strings last before you should change them?
+How long will a new set of strings last before you change them?
 Change to a new set of strings if the old one has clocked 60-80 hours playing time.
 If you play the guitar an hour or so each day, you should change to a new set once in two months.
 Two months is a reasonable compromise between taking the effort to change them, the cost of new strings and the quality improvement in sound.

 A concert professional will change strings more frequently, perhaps as often as once in 3 weeks.
 If you’re an infrequent player but have otherwise kept your guitar well guarded against the vagaries of the weather, you can go on for 6 months or more with the same set.